Andrew Parsons (American politician): Retirement and death

 In 1855, Parsons was elected to the Michigan House of Representatives from Shiawassee County district.
 He soon fell ill and retired to his farm in Corunna where he died at the age of 37, just five months after leaving office as governor.
 He is interred at Pinetree Cemetery in Corunna.

 He was married to Marrietta Clason and had four children.

-His brother, S. Titus Parsons, years later, was also a member of the state house from the same district from 1863–64 and 1867–68, as well as a delegate to Michigan state constitutional convention in 1867.
+His brother, S. Titus Parsons, years later, was also a member of the state house from the same district from 1863 to 1864 and 1867–68, as well as a delegate to Michigan state constitutional convention in 1867.